 In the same way, you can exercise the rights provided for in Article 85 of Law No. 78-17 of 6 January 1978 on data processing, files and freedoms.

-For any questions regarding the processing of your personal data, you can contact the Data Protection Officer of the Ministry of Higher Education, Research and Innovation:
+For any questions regarding the processing of your personal data, you can contact the Data Protection Officer of the Ministry of Higher Education and Research:

 - at the following e-mail address: firstname.lastname@example.org